2026 Election Tracker

 Cook PVID+1

-When Jeanne Shaheen announced her retirement on March 12, 2025, she ended a 30-year political career — first woman elected as both governor and U.S. senator, first female ranking member of the Senate Foreign Relations Committee — and handed Senate Democrats one of the toughest open-seat defenses on the 2026 map.
+When Jeanne Shaheen announced her retirement on March 12, 2025, she ended a 30-year political career, first woman elected as both governor and U.S. senator, first female ranking member of the Senate Foreign Relations Committee, and handed Senate Democrats one of the toughest open-seat defenses on the 2026 map.
 New Hampshire is the kind of state where the underlying numbers don't quite tell the story.
 Harris won by 2.8 points, the smallest Democratic presidential margin in any state she carried.
 Republican Kelly Ayotte won the governorship the same night by 9 points.
 The entire congressional delegation is Democratic, but Republicans control both legislative chambers and have a supermajority in the state Senate.
 The 2026 ballot turns on a single Senate race that both parties view as essential to the chamber's balance, with secondary stakes in the open NH-1 House seat that Chris Pappas is vacating to run statewide.
-National 2028 markets and balance-of-power coverage live on the homepage.
+This page will cover all of the New Hampshire election odds and the homepage of ElectionOdds.com will handle the rest.

 Governor